emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter2/lesson3.md

 ### Create & Store a Pokemon

-Here is a transaction to create & save a pokemon to the contract.
+Here is a transaction to create & save a Pokemon to the contract.
 Run this one in the playground:

 ```cadence
 import Game from 0x01